Skip to main content

 An executive summary reads like a succinct version of your full business plan and should only consist of one or two pages.
 As something of a miniature version of your business plan, the summary should contain a project overview of each individual section of your plan or proposal, with emphasis on each of their key points.

-For this reason, executive summary templates will usually have the most common sections of a business plan, which represent the key components of all business plans.
+For this reason, executive summary templates will usually have the most common sections of a business plan.
+Take a look at any executive summary example, and you'll find the following key elements:

 1. Introduction